Skip to main content

 Check resolved settings

 Settings merge across managed, user, project, and local scopes.
 Managed settings always win when present.
 Among the rest, the closer scope overrides the broader one in the order local, then project, then user.
 Some settings can also be set by command-line flags or environment variables, which act as another override layer.
 When a setting doesn’t seem to apply, the value you set is usually being overridden by another scope or an environment variable.
 Run /doctor to validate your configuration files and surface invalid keys or schema errors.
+When /doctor reports issues, press f to send the diagnostic report to Claude and have it walk through fixes with you.
 Run /status to see which settings sources are active, including whether managed settings are in effect.
 To understand which scope wins for a given key, see How scopes interact.

 Check MCP servers